 All students, faculty, and staff must submit their vaccination card to the COVID-19 Proof of Vaccination Form in BLSConnect.

 Any visitors, vendors, or others who do not have access to the Brooklyn Law School portal must provide a copy of their vaccination card, including proof of booster, upon entering any campus building.

 Brooklyn Law School is a private law school.
 Brooklyn Law School faculty, students, and staff with valid identification cards are permitted to use the library without restriction.
-Brooklyn Law School Alumni Association members have unlimited access to the library’s print resources and limited access to certain digital resources for research purposes while in the library.
+Brooklyn Law School alumni have unlimited access to the library’s print resources and limited access to certain digital resources for research purposes while in the library.

 When asked, visitors must present valid identification to the lobby guard or to any member of the library staff.
 If a visitor does not have proper identification, access to the library will be denied.